ConstantKrieg/PageRank/doc/implementation.md

 for every node in graph do
     give initial value
 for every node in graph do
-    check if sink
+   if sink do
+      add to sinks
 while has not converged do
     for every node in graph do
-        for every inbound edge in node do add a value from the PageRank of source of the edge to current node for every node in graph do
+        for every inbound edge in node do add a value from the PageRank of source of the edge to current node handle sinks
-    add missing PageRank from sinks to PageRank add the damping factor to PageRank
+    for every node in graph do
+        update the pagerank according to the formula
 ```

 The amount of iterations needed for the graph to converge varies depending on the structure of the edges in the graph and not the amount of them